Protect your Android from threats

 If you can’t recover your files following a ransomware attack, we urge you to hold out for a decryption tool for the strain that has infected your computer or mobile device.
 Sometimes, there’s a flaw in the cryptography the ransomware code uses, and the malware exposes lines of code which can lead to a fix.

 The best way to protect your devices is to keep ransomware from infecting them in the first place.
 If you can ward off ransomware attacks, you’ll never have to worry about the consequences of an infection.
 By practicing smart internet habits and using a reliable ransomware prevention tool, you’ll be a much tougher target for cyberattackers to hit.
 Head to our detailed guide on ransomware prevention in order to learn everything you need to know about fighting this troublesome malware.

 If you do get infected, having a current backup of your important documents will render the ransomware threat harmless.
 Perform regular backups of your system and files — cloud services and physical storage are both viable options, and you should use both if you can.
 If your device allows you to set an automatic backup schedule, do that as well.

 It just takes one click to inadvertently download ransomware onto your device, and once you do, it’s too late to fight back — unless you’ve already installed a strong anti-ransomware program.
 You can fortify your device’s defenses easily with the powerful Ransomware Shield in Avast Free Antivirus.
 It’ll alert you to any signs of ransomware and other malware and remove them from your device before they have a chance to infect it.
-Protect your most important files with the world’s most trusted cybersecurity solution.
+Protect your most important files with the cybersecurity solution trusted by over 400 million users worldwide.